tina-friedrich/arc-user-guide/docs/source/arc-storage.rst

 ``$TMPDIR`` is local to a compute node

 ``$SCRATCH`` is on a shared file system and available to all nodes in a job, if a job spans multiple nodes.
+Currently $SCRATCH is provided by two systems, the **old** GPFS system and the new, more performant WEKA Data Platform.
+It is therefore important to select which scratch filesystem to use.

 Using ARC ``$SCRATCH`` storage
 --------------------------